 TDI 3 – Advanced developing countries

 Generally, main roads and city centers appear westernized.
-Only when you go off-road, you’ll feel like you’re in a developing country.
+Only when you go off-road will you feel like you’re in a developing country.
 That’s why I believe TDI 3 is great for various types of travelers.
 It offers experience from both the developed and developing world.

 I’d recommend TDI 3’s to people traveling 1st time outside of the US & EU.
-They’re popular amongst digital nomads since they can easily organize themselves a western-style work environment while living cheaper.
+They’re popular amongst digital nomads since they can easily organize themselves a western-style work environment while living more cheaply.

 Examples: Colombia, Ecuador, Namibia, Botswana, Dominican Republic